- Minsk, Russian Empire

 - RCA (Radio Corporation of America)

 Sarnoff, the eldest of five children, was born on 27 February 1891 outside Minsk in imperial Russia.
 He and his family immigrated to the United States in 1900 and settled on the Lower East Side of Manhattan.
-Sarnoff’s first job was as a newsboy; the existence of so much information so cheaply available was a revelation.
+Sarnoff’s first job was as a newsboy; the existence of so much cheap information--through newspapers, magazines, telegraphs, libraries, newsreels, etc.--helped explain American dynamism compared to Russia.
 At fifteen, his grade schooling finished, to support his family he found a job as a messenger boy for the Commercial Cable Company.
 When his boss refused him time off for Rosh Hashanah, he joined the Marconi Wireless Telegraph Company of America as an office boy and then a telegrapher.

-Driven to have an impact on the information industry, Sarnoff was by 1912 managing the new Marconi station atop Wanamaker’s department store in Manhattan.
-During the sinking of Titanic, Sarnoff sent and received wireless messages for 72 hours, gathering names of survivors for anxious relatives.
-Sarnoff learned about the business, the technology, and the customers, and more promotions followed.
+After taking an electrical engineering course at Pratt Institute, Sarnoff concluded that the path to leading its continuing innovation technically was not by being an engineer.
+Driven to influence if not direct the wireless communications industry, by 1912 he was managing the new Marconi station atop Wanamaker’s department store in Manhattan, New York City.
+After the sinking of Titanic, Sarnoff stayed on duty for 72 hours, gathering names of survivors for anxious relatives with two other wireless telegraphers.
+Sarnoff took and learned everything he could about the business, the technology, and the customers, and more promotions followed.

 In 1917, General Electric bought American Marconi and combined its radio patents to form a new telecommunications company, the Radio Corporation of America (RCA).
 Sarnoff was promoted to general manager of RCA in 1921.
 Although he had advocated broadcasting entertainment and information since 1915, his superiors continued to focus on point-to-point communications.
 That July, he helped promote a boxing match as the first broadcast sports event.
 Up to 300,000 people listened, helping drive sales of home radios, and RCA became a much larger company than anyone else foresaw.

 Sarnoff was not satisfied with home radio's success.
-He advocated the merger of radio with the phonograph, portable radios, network broadcasting (NBC), and development of sound on film for the movie industry.
-In addition, from 1929 to 1939, as RCA's president during the Great Depression, he allocated $10 million to develop an electronic television system, based largely on the work of Vladimir Zworykin, who invented a practical electronic camera tube.
-When other developers and their patents got in Sarnoff’s way, he fought them vigorously.
-Philo T. Farnsworth was one of the few who stood up to Sarnoff and won, while joining with RCA to advocate commercial TV in 1940-41.
+He advocated the application of radio electronics to the phonograph industry, portable radios, facsimile, network broadcasting (NBC), and sound films for the movie industry.
+In addition, from 1929 to 1939, as RCA's president during the Great Depression, he convinced RCA's board of directors to allocate $10 million to develop an electronic television system despite the company's losses.
+This was based largely on the work of Vladimir Zworykin, who invented a practical electronic camera tube.
+Investing in this system meant neglecting the innovation of Edwin Howard Armstrong's frequency modulated (FM) radio system because NBC's own and affiliated stations could not afford to buy and develop both simultaneously.
+When other industries and corporations opposed RCA’s approach, he and the corporation fought them vigorously.
+Independent TV inventor Philo T. Farnsworth was one of the few who stood up to Sarnoff and RCA and won, before joining with RCA to advocate commercial TV in 1940-41.

-Sarnoff continued to support innovation in communications technologies, including flat-panel displays, satellites, and low-power solid-state electronics with a vision of enabling people around the world to communicate with each other by "voice, sight, or written message" on handheld devices.
-Although he knew he would not see their appearance, Sarnoff enjoyed visiting RCA's labs and attended the dress rehearsal for RCA's introduction of the liquid crystal display (LCD) in 1968.
-By then he suffered from a mastoid infection that ultimately left him deaf, dumb, and blind, communicating only by tapping Morse code into an associate's hand.
+Sarnoff continued to support innovation in communications technologies, including flat-panel displays, weather and communications satellites, and low-power solid-state electronics with a vision of enabling people around the world to communicate with each other by "voice, sight, or written message" on handheld devices.
+Although he knew he would not see their commercialization, Sarnoff attended the dress rehearsal for RCA's introduction of the liquid crystal display (LCD) in 1968.
+By then he suffered from a mastoid infection that left him deaf, dumb, and blind, communicating only by tapping Morse code into an associate's hand.
 On 12 December 1971, Sarnoff passed away and is buried at Kensico Cemetery in Valhalla, New York.